Skip to content

 def list = [1, 2, 3, 4, 5]

-You can use the contains method to check if a list contains an element.
+Use the contains method to verify if a list includes a specific element.

 groovy